drtyhlpr/rpi23-gen-image/README.md

 A comma separated list of additional packages to be installed during bootstrapping.

 #### General system settings:
+##### `RELEASE`="jessie"
+Set the desired Debian release name.
+The script at this time supports the bootstrapping of the Debian releases "jessie" and "stretch". `BUILD_KERNEL`=true will automatically be set if the Debian release `stretch` is used.

 ##### `HOSTNAME`="rpi2-jessie"
 Set system host name.
 It's recommended that the host name is unique in the corresponding subnet.